Sitecore-Hackathon/2021-Kraftvaerk-Finland/docs/Documentation.md

 3. Publish Feature/MediaHandler project to the website folder of local Sitecore
 4. Publish Project/Company project to the website folder local sitecore
 5. Install from src/SitecorePackages/KFMediaExtensionsModule.zip
+6. Go to /sitecore/templates/System/Media/Unversioned/File and publish to web database.

 KFMediaExtensionsModule.zip contains changes to Sitecore templates and static files.